 Very clean, good location, good facilities.Mr Welchman

-comfortable seating for six TV/DVD, table and six chairs, sea views.
+comfortable seating for six, Smart TV, table and six chairs, sea views.

-double bed, en suite with walk-in shower, WC, basin, sea views.
+double bed, TV, en suite shower, WC, basin, sea views.

 twin beds, sea views.